 Patient Care & Information

-University Urology Associates provides the following information and web links for patients, their families and/or caregivers, physicians, and other healthcare professionals.
-University Urology Associates is not responsible for the accuracy or update of information posted on these websites.
+University Urology provides the following information and web links for patients, their families and/or caregivers, physicians, and other healthcare professionals.
+University Urology is not responsible for the accuracy or update of information posted on these websites.
 Please utilize the information and links provided solely as a tool for broadening your knowledge on urologic diseases and the associated treatments.

 - Information for Patients